FreedomAI-Shiro/info.shiro/README.md

 Shiro was born to bring that pause back — to make reflection feel alive again.

+In Japanese, “Shiro” means white — a symbol of space, clarity, and quiet.
+We hope to offer everyone a clean, open canvas to record themselves freely — without judgment, without noise, just the gentle truth of being.

 We use the latest AI not to replace your thoughts, but to walk beside them —